rspeer/scorepile/README.md

 I use Bottle as the web framework because it's simple and it's known to have good Python 3 support.

-scorepile.org redirects to innovation.scorepile.org so that:
+scorepile.org is equivalent to innovation.scorepile.org so that:

 - You can just change "isotropic" to "scorepile" in a game log URL and get scorepile's copy of it